profscottpeterson/81228_Team2/docs/System Requirements.md

 >In this section, just say “See section 7 requirements 55-62”.
 And I’ll assume those requirements are Software Quality related.

 Hardware will have to hold up to heavy use and greasy fingers.

+The software interface will need to be easy to use and understand, since it will be used by customers.
+This will ensure the customer experience is as easy and streamlined as possible.

 ## 6. Other Requirements
 ><Define any other requirements not covered elsewhere in the SRS.
 This might include database requirements, internationalization requirements, legal requirements, reuse objectives for the project, and so on.
 Add any new sections that are pertinent to the project.>